Prag8855/aab/content/guides/residence-permit.md

 - **[[Internship visa]]**
     For university students.[^6] This residence permit lets you do an internship in Germany.
 It's valid for 6 to 12 months.[^7]
 - **[[Family reunion visa]]**
     For spouses and children of German residents.
+It allows you to study.
 - **[Permanent residence](/glossary/Niederlassungserlaubnis)** - [How to apply](/guides/permanent-residence)
     You can already study.
 You don't need permission from the *[[Ausländerbehörde]]*.